Direct solution of multiple excitations in a matrix product state with block Lanczos: Matrix Product States of excitations

 although there is a key difference between Eq.~\eqref{directsummatrices} and Eq.~\eqref{directsumvector} in that an implicit reshaping of an index of size 1 onto the objects.
 This appears in Eqs.~(\ref{leftbundle}--\ref{rightbundle}) and Eq.~\ref{ocD} since the direct sum index does not appear on the final tensor in the former and does in the latter (appearing at $\xi$).
 This implicitly expands the auxiliary indices as well.

 Typically, the excitation index $\xi$ will be stored on one of the unitaries instead of the orthogonality center itself.
-This is a useful concept when considering the singular value decomposition (SVD) or other decomposition and where to attach the excitation index.
+This is a useful practice when considering the singular value decomposition (SVD) or other decomposition and deciding where to attach the excitation index.

 The construction above represents the largest MPS bundle that can be formed for the excitations.
-The bond dimension of this bundle is the direct sum of all the constituent wavefunctions that were used to construct it.
-The SVD or other decomposition can compress the bond dimension somewhat, but there will be a minimum size of the bond dimension to fully represent the excitations.
+The bond dimension of this bundle is the direct sum of all the constituent wavefunctions that were used to construct it, which effectively overdetermines the basis states, and generates a lot of parallel basis functions in the tensor network.
+A sweep over all sites in the system will allow the SVD or other decomposition to compress the bond dimension, but there will be a minimum bond dimension to represent the excitations without sacrificing fidelity of the wavefunction.
+We note that orthogonality of the left- and right-normalized tensors is maintained because Eq.~\eqref{ocD} is fully block diagonal, ensuring that orthogonality is preserved between elements of the blocks.

+Note that one can recreate the form of the MPS constructed from the direct sum operations above if a single excitation is selected from the bundled MPS ansatz.
+Then performing the same for all $g$ MPSs representing excitations, the over-determined tensors can be recovered.

 In practice, the bundle of excitations will not be required to start the algorithm.
 One can simply reshape an arbitrary MPS's orthogonality center with an extra index of size one, trivially, and then begin the algorithm.
 The excitations will be discovered with an additional ingredient which is introduced next.
+The case of symmetries can be initialized with a systematic treatment.
+If a set of quantum numbers is not present in the bundle at a given time, then a random tensor initialized in the proper quantum number can be created and used in the algorithm.
+At this point, the SVD similar to Fig.~\ref{blocklanczosfig}a can be used to generate normalized blocks when this step is triggered.